onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 FAQ: how could this system depolarise the US?
 How could this architecture depolarize the US and help the left and right cohere?

-FAQ: why write a book?
-Do it my way song

 Problems with representative democracy
 - nobody represents you perfectly
 - No person can be competent in everything or good at delegating for everything
 - Even if you find someone who represents you very well - someone exactly opposite to them could get elected and you get to have 0 say on anything - instead of at least having some influence on the weights
 - Many issues never get raised simply because they are too niche

-Pipeline Composer - ala palantir for the GGG
+Pipeline/Transform Composer/Orchestrator - ala palantir for the GGG

 Sort the predictions to sort the people to sort the ideas